 - Filing and Removing Decay

 To prepare for the crown, we will carefully remove any decayed or damaged enamel from their tooth.
 Using a dental drill, we will carefully remove all damaged tooth material and shape the tooth into a robust and steady platform to which the crown can be attached.

 Crowns for baby teeth are generally made of stainless steel and come in pre-designed sizes.
 We will select a perfect-sized crown to cover the remaining tooth structure of their baby tooth completely.
 It will then be secured using dental cement, concluding the treatment.

-If you are interested in learning more about dental crowns, call Sedro-Woolley Family Dental Center in Sedro-Woolley, WA 98284 at (360) 855-0351 and schedule an appointment.
+If you want to learn more about pediatric dental crowns, call Sedro-Woolley Family Dental Center in Sedro-Woolley, WA 98284 at (360) 855-0351 and plan an appointment.